 - Mobile phone and charger.

-- Snacks; if your partner is anything like my husband; he needs feeding regularly (a bit like a newborn baby )
+- Snacks; because if your partner is anything like my husband; they need feeding regularly (a bit like a newborn baby )

 - Digital camera.

 What should I pack for my baby?

 - Two or three sleep suits and vests.

 - A blanket for baby.
 Hospitals tend to supply blankets but you may need one for the trip home if it is cold when you leave.

 - Newborn nappies.
 Your newborn will go through as many as ten a day, sometimes more.